 Ever heard of the Federal Motor Carrier Safety Administration?
 The FMCSA are your ticket to legal certification.
 The first step of becoming a freight forwarder is registering, which you can do here.

-That’s for starters.
+That’s for beginner freight forwarders.
 Next you’ll need to obtain an interstate operating authority, which is designated as an FF number in the case of forwarders.
 The name of the form is OP1-(FF), and you can view it here.
 Registering online is much faster.
 The fee for the operating authority application is $300.

 If you plan to take on the operation of an interstate motor carrier, you will need a US Department of Transportation number, as do all cargo carriers in America.
 However, it’s no barrier to becoming a freight forwarder, if your eye is more on the brokering side of things.
 The way you want to operate is your free choice.